LANL-Bioinformatics/KWAGE/README.md

 ### SRA annotation information

-Currently, SRA annotation information is extracted from the XML metadata dowloaded from the NCBI and included in the Bloom filter files and the final BIGSI++ database.
+Currently, SRA annotation information is extracted from the XML metadata dowloaded from the NCBI and included in the Bloom filter files and the final CALDERA database.
 Unless noted, information is stored as a string.
 Since not all fields are provided for every SRA record, the string "NA" indicates a missing field.
 - Run
 	- Accession
 - Experiment